Credit card: Acceptance mark

 An acceptance mark is a logo or design that indicates which card schemes an ATM or merchant accepts.
 Common uses include decals and signs at merchant locations or in merchant advertisements.
-The purpose of the mark is to provide the cardholder with the information where his or her card can be used.
+The purpose of the mark is to provide the cardholder with the information where the card can be used.
 An acceptance mark differs from the card product name (such as American Express Centurion card, Eurocard), as it shows the card scheme (group of cards) accepted.
 An acceptance mark however corresponds to the card scheme mark shown on a card.

 An acceptance mark is however not an absolute guarantee that all cards belonging to a given card scheme will be accepted.
 On occasion cards issued in a foreign country may not be accepted by a merchant or ATM due to contractual or legal restrictions.

 Credit cards as funding for entrepreneurs

-Credit cards and prepaid cards are a risky way for entrepreneurs to acquire capital for their start ups when more conventional financing is unavailable.
+Credit cards and prepaid cards are a very risky way for entrepreneurs to acquire capital for their start ups when more conventional financing is unavailable.
 Len Bosack and Sandy Lerner used personal credit cards to start Cisco Systems.
 Larry Page and Sergey Brin's start up of Google was financed by credit cards to buy the necessary computers and office equipment, more specifically "a terabyte of hard disks".
 Similarly, filmmaker Robert Townsend financed part of Hollywood Shuffle using credit cards.
 Director Kevin Smith funded Clerks in part by maxing out several credit cards.
 Actor Richard Hatch also financed his production of Battlestar Galactica: The Second Coming partly through his credit cards.
 Famed hedge fund manager Bruce Kovner began his career (and, later on, his firm Caxton Associates) in financial markets by borrowing from his credit card.
 U.K. entrepreneur James Caan (as seen on Dragons' Den) financed his first business using several credit cards.

+However, these stories are outliers, as more than 80% of all startups fail in their first year, leaving anyone who attempts this method of financing their startup with significant personal costs, as credit cards are in the name of a person, rather than that of a business.